devopshubproject/aws-multiaccount-login/README.md

 - Infrastructure as Code (IaC) Compatible – The role-based authentication setup aligns with best practices for multi-account AWS architectures.

-- Web-Based UI – Built with Flask + HTML for a simple and effective user experience.
+- Web-Based UI – Built with Flask + HTML + TailWind CSS for a simple and effective user experience.

 _ 🛠 Technology Stack_